Code-Institute-Submissions/user-centric-project-bg/README.md

 # User Centric Project BG

 'Patient Self-Service' will provide an unique service to patients commencing with two key features - appointments and prescriptions.
 This website will give patients the flexibility to schedule appointments and order their prescriptions at a time that suits them.
 Responsive design will allow users use a device of their choice.
-It will provide a platform to rollout additional enhancements in the near future.  <br/>This project was deployed to the live website using 'GH Pages' - https://gallaghb.github.io/user-centric-project-bg/
+It will provide a platform to rollout additional enhancements in the near future.
+This project was deployed to the live website using 'GH Pages' - https://gallaghb.github.io/user-centric-project-bg/

 ## UX